AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/indexing-tab.md

 ![catalogsearch index table(s)](../../assets/tools/observation-for-adobe-commerce/indexing-tab-3.jpg)

-This frame looks at catalogsearch index tables across a selected timeframe.
+The **[!UICONTROL catalogsearch index table(s)]** frame looks at catalogsearch index tables across a selected timeframe.
 This query is looking at the duration of any datastore operations against tables with ‘%catalogsearch%’ in the table name.

 ## [!UICONTROL product index table(s)]